SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 [/code-editor]
 [task-description]

-Write a function that prints the two smallest elements from an array of numbers.
+Write a function that sorts an array in ascending order and prints the first two numbers.

-The input comes as array of number elements.
+The input comes as an array of `string` elements, holding numbers.

-The output is printed on the console on a single line, separated by space.

 ## Examples
 | **Input** | **Output** |